grame-cncm/faustwebsite/mkdocs/docs/community/events.md

 #### **7pm-8pm:** *Introduction to the Faust Physical Modeling Toolkit* -- Romain Michon

+A series of tools to facilitate the implementation of waveguide and modal physical models of musical instruments have been developed over the years by the Faust team to become the "Faust Physical Modeling Toolkit."
+This comprises the Faust Physical Modeling library (`pm.lib`) as well as `mesh2faust`, a tool to convert 3D meshes into modal physical models compatible with `pm.lib`.

+During this workshop, we will provide a step-by-step tutorial on how to use these different tools to implement various kinds of physical models from scratch.

 #### **8pm-9pm:** *Introduction to Physical Modeling Formulations and Faust Implementations* -- Julius O. Smith